 When the writers want to give the token minority a love life, but are in a bind because either A) most of his options are already taken, or B) the writers (or producers) would rather avoid the controversy of interracial romance.
-Thankfully, the latter isn't much of an issue anymore, but there remains some instances of "Like Goes with Like" in fiction.
+Thankfully, the latter isn't much of an issue anymore, although it hasn't entirely gone away, but there remains some instances of "Like Goes With Like" in fiction.

 This comes in two varieties:

 Tailor-Made Partner: The writers attempt to remove the label of tokenism by adding a similar character later, like a black female after a black male.
 Would be hypothetically successful, except she is usually a Distaff Counterpart who is quite clearly going to be paired off with the token at some point and will not be fully integrated with the rest of the cast.